-International students and exchange visitors on F and J visas must check-in with ISSS upon arrival at UConn.
+International students and exchange visitors on F and J visas must check-in with ISSS online after arriving at UConn.
 After you have checked-in, ISSS will update your SEVIS record to notify the U.S. visa program that you have arrived for your program.
 If you do not complete ISSS Check-In, you may be in violation of your visa status.

 Students and scholars who apply for a U.S. driver’s license, non-drivers identification card or social security number must check-in with ISSS and wait 10 days after check-in before applying for the driver’s license, identification card or social security number.

 New students complete check-in online before the first day of classes.
 Do not check in before arriving at UConn.

 Step One: Update Required Personal Information Fields in Student Admin

 Update the following fields in your Student Admin record:

 - Current Local Address (where you are living in the U.S. If you are at a temporary address, like a hotel, list this temporary address)

 - Phone Number (U.S. phone number, or phone number you are using in the U.S.)

 - Email (select Personal)

 Step Two: Print Your Most Recent I-94 Admission Number